Democrats eye Nevada, South Carolina after Sanders wins in New Hampshire

 Two Democrats whose fortunes have been fading - U.S. Senator Elizabeth Warren of Massachusetts and former Vice President Joe Biden - limped out of New Hampshire, finishing fourth and fifth respectively amid fresh questions about the viability of their candidacies.

 New Hampshire was the second contest in the state-by-state battle to pick a Democratic nominee to face Trump, a Republican, in the Nov.
 3 election.
-Sanders and Buttigieg finished in a virtual tie in the first contest last week in Iowa and won an equal number of delegates - who formally vote at the party’s convention in July to select a nominee - in New Hampshire, according to early projections.
+Sanders and Buttigieg finished in a virtual tie in the first contest last week in Iowa and won an equal number of delegates - who formally vote at the party’s convention in July to select a nominee - in New Hampshire.

+More than 294,000 voters cast ballots in New Hampshire’s Democratic primary, the state party said, breaking the record of 288,000 set in 2008, when Barack Obama’s historic candidacy energized the party.

-The campaign’s focus now begins to shift to states more demographically diverse than the largely white and rural kickoff states of Iowa and New Hampshire.
+The campaign’s focus now shifts to states more demographically diverse than the largely white and rural kickoff states of Iowa and New Hampshire.
 The next contest is on Feb.
 22 in Nevada, where more than a quarter of the residents are Latino, followed a week later by South Carolina, where about a fourth are African-American.

 After that, 14 states, including California and Texas, vote in the March 3 contests known as Super Tuesday, which will also be the first time voters see the name of former New York City Mayor Mike Bloomberg on the Democratic presidential ballot.